Top 8 Parks in Minsk You Will Love

 Park of the 50th anniversary of the Great October

 Also, worth noting is the Culture and Recreation park of the 50th anniversary of the great October.
 In addition to ancient coniferous trees that maintain excellent air, there are also old attractions breathing with Soviet coziness.

-If the word “attraction” caused you a pleasant feeling, be sure to visit also the Cheluskintsev Park, where you will find not only them, but also summer stage, carting and dance floor.
-This park was named the best one on the territory of CIS (countries of former Soviet Union).
-Sportsmen will also find here something for themselves, as there is a sports ground specially for them.
+If the word "attraction" caused you a pleasant feeling, be sure to visit also the Cheluskintsev Park, where you will find not only them but also the summer stage, carting and dance floor.
+This park was named the best one on the territory of CIS (countries of former the Soviet Union).
+Sportsmen will also find here something for themselves, as there is a sports ground especially for them.

 Minsk Victory Park